 Deferred tax assets will be recognized for all unused tax losses to the extent that it is probable that taxable profit will be available against which the losses can be utilized.
 Significant management judgement is required to determine the amount of deferred tax assets that can be recognized, based upon the likely timing and the level of future taxable profits together with tax planning strategies.
-The Company has not yet recognized a deferred tax asset in respect of its deductible temporary differences and past losses incurred as it has not yet demonstrated that it will generate sufficient taxable income against which to utilize this tax asset.
+The Company has determined that the realization of certain assets related to income tax losses carried forward is probable on the basis of future taxable income.